weizhouapache/docker-cloudstack-builder/README.md

 | `BUILD_OPTS`        |  The build options.
 Refer to `Build Options`         | Default: `"-Dnoredist -DskipTests -Dsystemvm-kvm -Dsystemvm-xen -Dsystemvm-vmware -T2"`  |
 | `PACKAGE_OPTS`      |  The options for `package.sh` (RPM only)             | Default: None  |

-Samples of environment variables can be found at
+Samples of environment variables to build latest `main` branch can be found at
 - `config.ubuntu.sample`
 - `config.rocky8.sample`
+- `config.centos7.sample`

 ### 2. Build packages with parameters